RootLearning/OOAD-Practice-Problems/README.md

 2. Submit the Solution.
 (Code should build and run without any errors.
 Check before making the push.)

 3. Submissions made after the deadline will not be considered, even if it is good.
 Initiate your pull request before the deadline.

+4. ** All submissions must be individual.
+Strictly No Team Submissions and No Discussions other than general doubts regarding the system. **

 ### Submit/Push the Code and the diagram to the same git repository as a new branch with "YourName"-"ProblemName" as branch name.
 Don't push anything to the master branch.
 Initiate a Pull Request with YourName in the Description.